playlyfe/playlyfe-csharp-sdk/README.md

     route: "" // The api route to get data from
     query: Dictionary<string, string> // The query params that you want to send to the route
-    raw: false // Whether you want the response to be in raw string form or json )
+    raw: false // Whether you want the response to be in raw string form or json
+    list: false // When the response is an array then you need to pass this as true for proper deserialization and the result will be List<dynamic>
+)
 ```
 **Post**